Chase Date: May 22, 2010

 Severe Risks: SPC Outlooks

-I am writing this chase account a number of months after the Bowdle storm actually happened, as I never have been able to seemingly devote the amount of time needed to type this up the way it deserves to be.
+I am writing this chase account a number of months after the Bowdle storm actually happened.
+This whole situation took a long time to comprehend.
 The whole “in the field” incident is still a day which is burned into my brain.
 It will be one of the craziest days and things that have happened in my life.

 We woke up the morning of the 22nd in Valentine, NE after getting in somewhat late the previous night.
 We left late and headed north towards Murdo, SD.
 I shared a room with Scott Bennett and rode up in his vehicle to Murdo.

 My target was still a lot further north, towards Aberdeen.
 Adam, Danny and Scott liked along I-90.
 So we headed up to the truck stop in Murdo.
 We gassed up and met up with Bob Hartig, Mike Kovalchik and Bill Oosterbaan.
 They were watching the HRRR model and it was blowing up a storm slightly to the north of us later on in the day.
 Surface obs showed a decent surface convergence to our west, and we decided to position ourselves a little west to be on initiation.

 We headed out to Highway 63 then headed north.
 I don’t think our original intention was to go far north, but we just kept going north on 63.
 We started watching the Cumulus clouds firing up along the boundary, and kept following the clouds till we got to the Missouri River.